Santroller/Santroller/console_detection.md

 # PADEMU
 Similar to the Wii / Wii U above but the device never actually gets configured, only its descriptors are read.
 Same method works except we can test if the device was configured or not.
 # PS4
-If you include a feature report of 0x03 in your hid report, then the PS4 will ask for this and we jump to a ps4 compat mode.
+If you include a feature report of 0x03 in your hid report, with a usage of 0x2721, then the PS4 will ask for this and we jump to a ps4 compat mode.
 Note that for Guitars and Drums, this actually falls back to the PS3 versions.

 # xb360
 If you include a interface that looks like the xbox 360 security interface, the xb360 will try to do auth, and this can be caught and we then jump to a xb360 mode